gemfire/spring-data-for-vmware-gemfire/documentation/reference/repositories.md

 the Spring Data Commons marker interface, [org.springframework.data.repository.Repository](https://docs.spring.io/spring-data/commons/docs/current/api/org/springframework/data/repository/Repository.html).
 We discuss this further later in this section.
-All `QUERY` type parameter arguments in [spring-data-gemfire-name]'s case are of type `java.lang.String`.
+All `QUERY` type parameter arguments in Spring Data for VMware GemFire's case are of type `java.lang.String`.

 <p class="note"><strong>Note</strong>: Note
 	It is useful to define the query as type